 Represents two grants awarded to Mr. Allison and Ms. Garcia on February 18, 2013 under the 2007 Plan.
-The first grant of restricted stock shares is subject to vesting based on a service - (10) Represents two grants awarded to Mr. Allison and Ms. Garcia on February 18, 2013 under the 2007 Plan.
+The first grant of restricted stock shares is subject to vesting based on a service - Represents two grants awarded to Mr. Allison and Ms. Garcia on February 18, 2013 under the 2007 Plan.
 The first grant of restricted stock shares is subject to vesting based on a service requirement, and the second grant of RSUs is subject to vesting based on both performance and service requirements.
 The service component under both awards requires that the shares vest in three equal annual installments beginning on the first anniversary of the grant date as long as Mr. Allison and Ms. Garcia are continuously employed through those dates.
 The performance component under the second grant was based on a financial metric for Office Depot's 2013 fiscal year.

-(11) Represents two grants awarded to Mr. Allison and Ms. Garcia on March 28, 2014 under the 2007 Plan.
+Represents two grants awarded to Mr. Allison and Ms. Garcia on March 28, 2014 under the 2007 Plan.
 The first grant of RSUs is subject to vesting based on a service requirement with one-third of the total award vesting on each of the first, second and third anniversaries of the grant date so long as Mr. Allison is continuously employed through those dates.
 The second grant of RSUs is subject to vesting based on both performance and service requirements.
-The performance component under the second grant was based on a service requirement with one-third of the total award vesting based on both performance and service requirements.
-The performance component under the second grant was based on a service requirement with one-third of the total award vesting based on both performance and service requirements are grant date so long as Mr. Allison is continuously employed through those dates.
-The second grant of RSUs is subject to vesting based on a service requirement with one-third of the total award vesting based on a service requirement with one-third of the total award vesting based on a service requirement with one-third of the total award vesting based on a service requirement with one-third of the total award vesting based on a service requirement with one-third of the total award vesting based on a service requirement with one-third o
+The performance component under the second grant was based on a cumulative financial metric for Office

-- beginning on the first anniversary of the grant date.
+- Depot's 2014 2016 fiscal years and will vest in one lump sum on the third anniversary of the grant date.